At a Glance

 ✨Prepare Questions

 Have a few thoughtful questions ready to ask at the end of the interview.
-This could include inquiries about the training programmes they offer or opportunities for career progression, showing your genuine interest in the role.
+This shows your interest in the role and the company.
+You might want to ask about the training programmes they offer or opportunities for career progression.